ionnich/SuperMind/0-Zettel/Weight.md

 # Weight

-The weight represents how one
+The weight represents how strongly one neuron correlates with another.
+An extremely positive weight indicates a positive relationship.
+A neutral connection may represent no relationship at all.
+While a negative relationship may indicate